Here is a list of workshops that we run – anytime, anyplace – but usually at festivals.

 Paper and pencils are provided, but participants are requested to bring instruments (any).
 By the end of the workshop each person should have created their own “festival tune”.

 Come and have a go on the wonderful Swedish nyckelharpa.
 Find out a little more about how they work, about their history and then have a go on one.
-In this taster workshop four instruments are provided and everyone who comes along will learn a simple tune.
+In this taster workshop eight instruments are provided and everyone who comes along will learn a simple tune.
 For more details visit Vicki’s nyckelharpa website.

 Developing chords for guitarists